Blog Image // 10 Things to Do at London's St Pancras

 The Navan Team

-Most European road warriors have spent a bit of time at St Pancras; for many, it’s part of the regular commute to and from Paris.
-However, for those who have just rushed through it on the way to catch a train, they may not have checked out everything that St Pancras has to offer.
+Most European road warriors have spent some time at St Pancras; for many, it’s part of the regular commute to and from Paris.
+However, those who have just rushed through it on the way to catch a train may not have checked out everything that St Pancras has to offer.

 Step outside and take a walk around the building for the best view.
 St Pancras Station is more than 150 years old and is a wonder of Victorian-era engineering.
 It is a masterpiece of Victorian gothic architecture and one of the most elegant stations in the world.
 Be sure to take a walk through the adjoining St Pancras Renaissance London Hotel.
 You can grab a bite of lunch at Mi + Me, afternoon tea at The Hansom Lounge, a cocktail at Booking Office or the botanical haven Roof Garden at St Pancras, or dinner at The Gilbert Scott while awaiting your train.